evolution-ui/evolution-ui/contribute.md

 ```

-The component's name is not mandatory but it is **highly recommended** since that it could come to the rescue with references later on.
+The component's name is not mandatory but it is **highly recommended** since it could come to the rescue with references later on.